First Nations events and reconciliation action - ballarat

 Where: Palace Regent Cinema Ballarat.
 49 Lydiard St N, Ballarat Central VIC 3350

-Be part of an inspiring and thought-provoking evening as we screen SEEN: The Film, a powerful documentary exploring t
+Be part of an inspiring and thought-provoking evening as we screen SEEN: The Film, a powerful documentary exploring the long-term impact of childhood trauma and the journey of healing to create strong

 When: Monday, 26th May 2025